The strongest objections — and the honest answers

 Nobody's guns are taken.

 The Trust Collective does not confiscate firearms.
-It does not impose new restrictions on communities that haven’t chosen them.
+It does not impose new restrictions on communities that have not chosen them.
 As communities voluntarily join the framework, they bring their own norms and their own relationship with firearms with them.
 The transition is not a federal agent at the door.
 It is a gradual, chosen shift — region by region, community by community — toward a system that addresses the conditions that make people feel they need to be armed in the first place.

 That distinction matters.
 The Trust Collective's approach to guns is not about the hardware.
 It is about the conditions underneath the hardware.